 - Assessment tools (e.g., Kahoot, Socrative, Google Forms, ePortfolios) allow educators to conduct pre-course/lesson, formative, and summative assessments.

 - Community tools, including social media, virtual games, and collaborative design spaces, encourage and foster social learning experiences.

 - Knowledge tools, such as virtual timeline creators, mind mapping software, and study sites (e.g., flashcards, tutorials), help students acquire, construct, and organize information.

 History of the eBook

-This eBook was originally designed in 2016 as a website ("Online Tools for Teaching & Learning") as part of a collaborative class project in Dr. Torrey Trust's EDUC 592A: Online Tools for Learning and Instruction course at the University of Massachusetts Amherst.
+This eBook was originally designed in 2016 as a website ("Online Tools for Teaching & Learning") as part of a collaborative class project in Dr. Torrey Trust's EDUC 592A: Online Tools for Learning and Instruction course in the College of Education at the University of Massachusetts Amherst.

 The goal of this project was to create an online resource that would save teachers time spent finding and evaluating new digital tools and apps for teaching and learning and serve as a model for how teachers can critically evaluate and design authentic learning experiences with digital tools and apps.

 Every year, when the EDUC 592A/EDUC 692D/EDUC 390D course runs, students design additional pages to be considered for inclusion in this digital resource.
 Only the highest quality pages that showcase a truly critical in-depth review of the tool or app are selected.

 - AllSides - Media literacy tool.

 - Biblionasium - community-centered tool for reading books.